wickedOne/gitlab-perl-helpers/doc/PHPUnit.md

 ## PHPUnit

-`coverage2codeowner.pl` filters and re-calculates phpunit's coverage text output for a specific codeowner based on the paths defined in gitlab's CODEOWNER file.
+`GPH::PHPUnit.pm` filters and re-calculates phpunit's coverage text output for a specific codeowner based on the paths defined in gitlab's CODEOWNER file.

 on top of that a minimum coverage percentage can be defined (defaults to 0.1) which will cause your pipeline to fail if the line coverage % dives below that threshold.